The power of water in Ethiopia

 Water.org’s mission is to bring the power of safe water and sanitation to all.
 Part of our work is to fulfill this mission in Ethiopia.
 Where we work in Tigray, farming grain crops supports sustenance and livelihoods.
 And, families with access to water at home are better-equipped to maintain their own health and the viability of their crops.

 Here we see children turning a mound of teff into playground as they climb and jump from the pile.
 Because their families were able to farm an abundant crop days end with the kids playing about the harvest and helping to separate the grains from the plant.
-As Water.org continues to serve people in Ethiopia, our work has expanded to meet the needs of all poor.
-We do not view the poor as a homogeneous group, however a diverse group; some of whom have the potential to finance their own solutions and define their own futures.
+As Water.org continues to serve people in Ethiopia, our work has expanded to meet the needs of more people in need of safe water.

-While undeniable circumstances mean charitable dollars are the only way to establishing a well for some, WaterCredit is a proven financial solution millions have used to tap into their own power as customers, to finance water taps, wells, rain barrels, and toilets for their homes.
+While undeniable circumstances mean charitable dollars are the only way to establishing a well for some, WaterCredit is a proven financial solution millions have used to tap into their own power, to finance water taps, wells, rain barrels, and toilets for their homes.

 Removing the obstacles that stand between people and water or a toilet, WaterCredit is helping end the water crisis for communities in Bangladesh, Cambodia, India, Indonesia, Kenya, Peru, the Philippines, and now for people of Ethiopia who have the power to be customers, and deserve the power of safe water.